BVRA membership works on two levels:

 Benefits of being a BVRA member

-- The Bronze level (both companion animal and equine versions) of the AVR certificate are free to BVRA members
+- The Bronze level of the Accredited Veterinary Receptionist award is free to BVRA members.

-- BVRA members get a significant discount off the Silver and Gold levels of the AVR Certificate.
+- BVRA members get a significant discount off the Silver and Gold levels of the AVR Award.

 - BVRA members get a significant discount off the BVRA Annual Congress.